Jago (car)

-Jago is a British company which used to produce a range of kit cars principally Jeep styled between 1965 and 1997.
-The company is still based in Chichester, West Sussex and now manufactures for a number of industries including, concealment work for councils and telecommunications, theming and the arts.
+Jago was a British company which used to produce a range of kit cars principally Jeep styled between 1965 and 1997.
+The company was recorded as being dissolved in January 2025.
+The company was based in Chichester, West Sussex and now manufactures for a number of industries including, concealment work for councils and telecommunications, theming and the arts.

 Geoff Jago founded a company called Geoff Jago Custom Automotive in 1965 making Street Rod type vehicles.
 In 1971 he made the vehicle for which the company became most famous, the Geep.
 This used glass fibre panels moulded off an original World War II Willys Jeep and fitted to a chassis with Ford Anglia 105E mechanical parts.
 An alternative version using Morris Minor parts was added in 1974 and a Ford Escort version in 1976.